Fuwn/mayu/README.md

 - `lain`
 - `garukura`

 Mayu will pad the counter number with zeroes until it reaches a length of 6 characters.
-You can modify this behavior by changing the `padding` query parameter of any `get` operation.
+You can modify this behaviour by changing the `padding` query parameter of any `get` operation.

 ### Local